 You can do great stuff with a Mac right out of the box.
-But if you want to do more stuff, and do stuff faster, more efficiently, and more easily, do these seven things first.
+But if you want to do more stuff, and do it faster, more efficiently, and more easily, do these seven things first.
 It takes just a few minutes and you’ll be paid back every day, many times over.
-This is how I set up a Mac.

 It’s not too late for you to do these things now!

 1. Turn on the scroll bars.

 Scroll bars are good!
 They show you how much more content there is.
 Look at these screenshots, one with the scroll bar showing, the other without:

 With the scroll bar showing, you can tell, at a glance, that we are halfway through the article.
 The small size of the elevator box within the scroll bar indicates that we are seeing only a very small bit of the article– it’s a long one.
 (A bigger elevator box indicates we are seeing a larger percentage of the content.)

 Apple turns the scroll bars off, by default.
 You should turn them back on.
 System Preferences/General/Show scroll bars: Always.